Law of the iterated logarithm for supercritical non-local spatial branching processes: Introduction

 Recent decades have seen significant developments in the study of the limit theorems for such processes, including (weak and strong) laws of large numbers (LLNs), e.g., \cite{CRW08,CS07, CRY19, EKW, E09,EHK10,ET02, EW06,LRS13,W10} and the references therein, and central limit theorems (CLTs), e.g., \cite{AM2015,Janson04,M18,RSSZ,RSZ,RSZ2015,RSZ2017} and the references therein.
 These results have been extended to the more general framework of non-local branching mechanisms.
 For example, LLNs and CLTs are established in \cite{DH2025,CZ2025, HK} for general non-local branching Markov processes, and in \cite{PY, Y25} for general non-local superprocesses.

 A natural and important question to ask is, whether there are, in addition, limit theorems of the iterated logarithm type.
-This question has already been addressed for Galton-Watson processes: Let $\big((Z_n)_{ n\geq 0}, \mathbb{P}\big)$ be a supercritical Galton-Waston process with $Z_0=1$ and $m:= \mathbb{E}[Z_1]\in (1,\infty)$.
+This question has already been addressed for Galton--Watson processes: Let $\big((Z_n)_{ n\geq 0}, \mathbb{P}\big)$ be a supercritical Galton--Watson process with $Z_0=1$ and $m:= \mathbb{E}[Z_1]\in (1,\infty)$.
 It is well-known that $W_n(Z):= Z_n/m^n$ is a nonnegative martingale, and thus converges almost surely to a finite limit $W_{\infty}(Z)$.
 Assuming $\mathbb{E}[Z_1^2]<\infty$, Heyde \cite{Heyde1970, Heyde1971} proved that $m^{n/2}(W_{n}(Z)-W_{\infty}(Z))$ converges in distribution to a mixed Gaussian law.
 It was further proved by Heyde \cite{Heyde1971-2} and Heyde and Leslie \cite{HL1971} that under the same second moment condition, $\mathbb{P}$-a.s. on the non-extinction event,

-Since $\log n \sim \log \log Z_n$ as $n\to+\infty$, \eqref{Ref1} is often referred to as the \textit{law of the iterated logarithm} (LIL) for the Galton-Watson processes.
+Since $\log n \sim \log \log Z_n$ as $n\to+\infty$, \eqref{Ref1} is often referred to as the \textit{law of the iterated logarithm} (LIL) for the Galton--Watson processes.

-While the LIL is well-established for Galton-Watson processes in \cite{Heyde1971-2,HL1971} and has been extended to multitype branching processes in \cite{Asmussen1977}, the corresponding result remains largely unexplored in the setting of spatial branching processes.
-Recently, Hou et al. \cite{HRS2025} studied the asymptotic behaviour of branching Markov processes where each particle evolves as a symmetric Hunt process and the reproduction occurs locally.
+While the LIL is well-established for Galton--Watson processes and has been extended to multitype branching processes in \cite{Asmussen1977}, the corresponding result remains largely unexplored in the setting of spatial branching processes.
+Recently, Hou et al. \cite{HRS2025,HRS20252} studied the asymptotic behaviour of branching Markov processes where each particle evolves as a Hunt process and the reproduction occurs locally.
 In this setting and under restrictive spectral assumptions, LIL results are established for a large class of linear functionals.
-Additionally, we mention two related papers \cite{IK} and \cite{IKM}, where the LIL is established, respectively, for the Biggins martingale in branching random walk and the Nerman's martingale in Crump-Mode-Jagers branching processes.
-No analogous results currently exist for superprocesses.
+Additionally, we mention two related works \cite{IK} and \cite{IKM}, where the LIL is established, respectively, for the Biggins martingale in branching random walk and the Nerman's martingale in Crump-Mode-Jagers branching processes.
+However, no analogous results currently exist for superprocesses.